-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct. - Staff will be made aware of the school discipline and behaviour policy, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant school policies including staff Discipline and Conduct Policy, Acceptable Use Policy, and Online Safety Policy.
+- All members of staff are required to work within clear guidelines on Safe Working Practice / the school's Code of Conduct.
+The DSL will ensure that all staff and volunteers have read the child protection policy and staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it. - Staff will be made aware of the School behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should adhere to the school's online safety and Acceptable Use policies.